- Written by Dr.Mehmet Demircioglu

 How can clinic promises make anxious patients more vulnerable?

 Before and after photos can also become a trap.
-A patient may compare himself to the best result on the website and expect the same density, hairline, and growth speed.
+A patient may compare himself to the strongest result on the website and expect the same density, hairline, and growth speed.
 A more useful approach is learning how to judge whether hair transplant before and after photos can be trusted.

 If you are stable, well supported, realistic, and medically reviewed, antidepressant use alone does not usually make me reject a patient.
-I would still check the full medical history, medication list, expectations, and blood pressure.
-I would also make sure the patient understands the slow timeline of growth.
+I still check the full medical history, medication list, expectations, and blood pressure.
+I also make sure the patient understands the slow timeline of growth.